Tanmayjihuma/RobloxSkill/README.md

   - `StarterCharacterScripts` → `src/StarterPlayer/StarterCharacterScripts`
 - **No Orphaned Code:** Never just output a `.lua` script in a vacuum.
 Always state its intended filepath so Rojo compiles it into the correct DataModel container.
 - **Assets & UI:** Assume 3D Models, Audio (`ServerStorage/Musics`), and UI (`StarterGui/ClientMainGui`) are built natively in Studio unless explicitly told otherwise.
 Do not attempt to serialize complex UI or 3D models into the `default.project.json`.
+Also u can use roblox MCP Server if connected
 ---